-The Company does not have any off-balance sheet arrangements, other than an office lease, which is deemed immaterial and payments with regards to overriding royalties as disclosed within section "Overriding Royalty Beetaloo Sub-basin exploration permits" on page 7.
+The Company does not have any off-balance sheet arrangements, other than operating leases which is deemed immaterial and payments with regards overriding royalties as disclosed within section "Overriding Royalty Beetaloo Sub-basin exploration permits" on page 7.
 The Company has no proposed transactions.